Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test1_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted and effectively fulfill their respective purposes.
-The informed clues are specific enough to guide the player toward the correct answer, the misinformed clues introduce productive doubt, and the fake clues provide effective misdirection.
-The length compliance is perfect.
+The clues are well-crafted, providing a good balance of specificity, ambiguity, and misdirection to create an engaging challenge.

 ---